wuhuiucas/wuhuiucas.github.io/_pages/about.md

 My current research focuses on **LLM mid-training**, with an emphasis on improving the efficiency and effectiveness of large language model training.
 I am interested in how training data and training strategies influence model capabilities.
 Previously, I worked on retrieval-augmented generation (RAG), embodied AI (e.g., Minecraft agents), and downstream NLP tasks.

+> 🔖 Collaboration.
+Open to research collaborations on related research topics.
+Welcome to reach out!

 # 🔥 News
 - *2026.05*: &nbsp;🎉🎉 Successfully passed my PhD defense! 🎓
 - *2026.04*: &nbsp;🎉🎉 My first-author paper is accepted to [ACL 2026](https://2026.aclweb.org/).
 See you in San Diego, USA!